algorithmiaio/dev-center/_pages/algorithm-development/languages/ruby.md

 ---

-Before you get started learning about Ruby algorithm development, make sure you go through our <a href="{{ site.baseurl }}/algorithm-development/algorithm-basics/your-first-algo/">Getting Started Guide</a> to learn how to create your first algorithm, understand permissions available, versioning, using the CLI, and more.
+Before you get started learning about Ruby algorithm development, make sure you go through our <a href="{{site.baseurl}}/algorithm-development/algorithm-basics/your-first-algo/">Getting Started Guide</a> to learn how to create your first algorithm, understand permissions available, versioning, using the CLI, and more.

 Table of Contents